That’s a good motto to live by.

 - Meanwhile, melt butter in a skillet of appropriate size (typically a deep 10″ or 12″ skillet will work) over medium to medium high heat.
 Sauté onion until it begins to soften, then add in celery and bell pepper.
 Add in minced garlic last.
 NOTE: If making with Smoked Sausage — I use turkey sausage — a 14-16 ounce package of smoked sausage is sufficient for 6 servings.
 Thinly slice the sausage — on the bias, if you prefer, and FIRST sauté the sausage in the skillet with a bit of hot olive or canola oil, THEN add in some butter and sauté the vegetables as above.

-- Once vegetables have begun to soften, in the same pan, add Alfredo sauce mix and whisk in milk OR add in your jarred favorite Alfredo sauce or homemade Alfredo sauce.
+- Once vegetables have begun to soften, if desired, first deglaze the pan with a bit of dry white wine and then, in the same pan, add Alfredo sauce mix and whisk in milk OR add in your jarred favorite Alfredo sauce or homemade Alfredo sauce.
 Heat as directed on packet or in recipe.

 - Stir desired amount of Cajun seasoning into sauce (I typically add a couple of rounded teaspoons for 4 servings).